AnnChou/eproms-portal/readme.md

 *Field Project: HINF 597 – Health Terminology Standards*
 University of Victoria (2020) · _Ann K. Chou_

-This prototype explores how patient-reported outcomes (PROMs) can be semantically integrated into electronic health records using standards-based tools.
+This technical implementation and case study explores how patient-reported outcomes (PROMs) can be semantically integrated into electronic health records using standards-based tools.

 ---